What is a bonding session?

 SHOULD I BRING MORE THAN ONE OF MY CHILDREN WITH ME TO THE BONDING SESSION?

-WHAT IF MY KID IS "TOO WILD"?
+WHAT IF MY CHILD IS "TOO WILD"?

 MY BABY DOESN'T BEHAVE LIKE THE BABIES IN YOUR PHOTOGRAPHS.
 WHAT IF I DON'T GET ANY BEAUTIFUL PHOTOGRAPHS?